Substate/Substate/README.md

 }
 ```

-Then, conform to `State` by adding an `update` method.
+Finally, conform to `Model` by adding an `update(action:)` method.
 Define how the value should change when actions are received.

 ```swift
 extension Counter: State {